 The vision of Céline Roy, sports coach

-Céline Roy is a state-qualified dancer and teacher.
-A few years ago, she decided to devote herself to a new path: improving health and well-being through movement.
+Céline Roy is a dancer and state-certified teacher.
+A few years ago, she decided to devote herself to a new path: improving health and wellbeing through movement.

 Today, she talks to you about her vision of chair pilates and, more specifically, pilates on ActiveBase.